MichaelDesantis/jeepfrontpage/README.md

 When designing mobile first, it's easy to overlook progressive enhancement opportunities that having a mouse can bring.
 When you're analyzing a website in a mobile emulator, all :hover pseudo-class rules are ignored because there is no :hover on a mobile device.
 Remember to un-dock your design every now and then.
 It can prevent you from having to go back over your entire design to re-add all the hover functionality for desktop and laptop users.
 (Ask me how I know...)

 Sadly, I wasn't able to add all the pop-up/drop-down menu functionality into this website without significantly overshooting my self-imposed 1 business week deadline for this project.
 If I had more time, I'd definitely add more interactivity to the website.
-As it is now, I have a JavaScript file being linked in that serves no purpose because I didn't have time to build the extra functionality in..
+As it is now, I have a JavaScript file being linked in that serves no purpose because I didn't have time to build the extra functionality in.

 ## Production